1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 DK will cut off some string values that exceed its limits without warning.
 This is not well documented by them.

 * Product Codes (SKU): The DK API is unable to accept longer values than 20.
+* Product variations need to be treated as separate products
+* Product variation SKUs have to be unique and not the same as the parent.
 * Product descriptions: The DK API is unable to accept longer textual values than 40.

 This means that syncing product descriptions etc. may not be possible using orthodox methodologies and that string values should always be assumed to be either 20 or 40 characters long.
 (It may be possible to do so via "attachments" but the documentation for those remains questionable.)